 Welcome to the 3rd Grade

-My name is Mrs. Lyons, and I’ve taught at St. Frances Cabrini School for 18 wonderful years.
+My name is Mrs. Lyons, and I began teaching at St. Frances Cabrini School in 1995.
 I believe that each child is a unique individual who needs a safe, compassionate, and stimulating atmosphere in which to grow and mature spiritually, emotionally, intellectually, physically, and socially.
 It is my desire to help students meet their fullest potential.

 Spiritually, third grade students continue to need guidance in their faith life.